lioarce01/create-node-hex/README.md

 - 🧼 Clean Code principles
 - 🔧 SOLID design principles
 - 🔒 TypeScript for type safety
-- 🚂 Express.js for routing
+- 🚂 Fastify for routing
 - 🗄️ Prisma ORM for database operations
 - 🔄 Easy to extend and maintain